sagemathinc/cocalc/notes/final_push.md

-- [x] (1:00?) change the default permissions when new accounts are created so that home is not world readable
+- [x] (1:00?)
+(0:25) change the default permissions when new accounts are created so that home is not world readable
           - Change this line in /etc/login.defs:  `UMASK           077`
           - Change all existing permissions to not be world readable on 4 compute nodes: `chmod og-rwx *`

-- [ ] (0:45?) changing permissions broke the 1-line terminal :-(  FIX.
+- [x] (0:45?)
+(0:17) changing permissions broke the 1-line terminal :-(  FIXed -- I had chmod'd /tmp.
+Oops.

+- [ ] (1:30?) terminal -- a "history" button; click it and get a modal that contains the current terminal history; can be select-all'd.

+- [ ] (1:30?) terminal -- firefox copy/paste (requested by everybody)

 - [ ] (2:00?) local hub reconnect issue -- see the log for web1 and this email -- https://mail.google.com/mail/u/0/?shva=1#sent/13fea00fb602fa13